karoldavid/website-optimization/README.md

 * 100% Mobile UserExperience
 => https://developers.google.com/speed/pagespeed/insights/

-2. Cam's Online Pizzeria (pizza.html, views/js/main.js):
+2. Cam's Online Pizzeria (views/pizza.html, views/js/main.js):
 * scrolling is under 60 frames per second
-* time to resize a pizza is less than 5ms
+* the time to resize a pizza is less than 5ms
 => shown in the browser console

+### Additional Rating

-Furthermore, static assests such as images, css and javascipt files are automatically optimized, concatenated and/ or mini-/ uglyfied with Grunt.
+Static assests such as images, css and javascipt files are automatically optimized, concatenated and/ or mini-/ uglyfied with Grunt.

 ### Optimization of Cam's Online Pizzeria:

-Basically, I was looking for possible optimizations of JavaScript, Layout and Paint execution (The Critical Rendering Path:
-HTML -> CSSOM <- JavaScript -> Render Tree -> Layout -> Paint).
+Basically, I was looking for possible optimizations of JavaScript, Layout and Paint execution (The Critical Rendering Path: HTML -> CSSOM <- JavaScript -> Render Tree -> Layout -> Paint).

 To get started, I was on the lookout for the more obvious bottlenecks in 'views/js/main.js', that are usually easier to change.

 For example, I asked myself if there is really a need to animate 200 background pizzas?
 After some experimenting, I reduced this number to a more reasonable size of 25:

     document.addEventListener('DOMContentLoaded', function() {
       [...]